 Chickpea Balls in Marinara Sauce from Ceara's Kitchen

 Smoky Chickpea Lentil Soup from Dishing Out Health

-CHICKPEAS FOR DESSERTS AND BAKING
+DESSERTS AND BAKING

 Since I mentioned aquafaba at the beginning of the post, I added a few recipes so you can be inspired the next time you are making a dessert or are in the mood to bake.

 Aquafaba Chocolate Mousse from A Saucy Kitchen is light, creamy and only uses 3 basic ingredients: aquafaba, dark chocolate and unsweetened cocoa powder.
 This is so easy anyone can make dessert!
 Top it with sliced fresh strawberries.
 YUM!
 Click here for the recipe.